yhkim0426/iOS_yhkim_fastcampus/FindingSingleton.md

 Every app has exactly one instance of UIApplication (or, very rarely, a subclass of UIApplication).
 When an app is launched, the system calls the UIApplicationMain function; among its other tasks, this function creates a Singleton UIApplication object.
 Thereafter you access the object by calling the sharedApplication class method.
+(Jihun)